NMillard/learnings/getting organized.md

 Talents write the performance reviews - and the target audience is themselves.
 A performance review is for a talent to reflect on his own performance, expectations, and career as a whole, and ensure he is on track.

-Your job as a manager is to coach talents on what goes into a well written slef-performance evaluation.
+Your job as a manager is to coach talents on what goes into a well written slef-performance evaluation.'

+### Optimize for developer joy

+**Prioritize:**
+Real progress > Checkbox ticking.
+Value > Arbitrary project management metrics.
+Code quality > hasty deliverables.
+Documentation > Tribal knowledge.
+Verbal feedback > Written feedback.